Book a Call

 When I grew weary in the afternoon heat, I would lie back on the bush floor, checking for random spiders and snakes nearby.
 I’d contemplate the clear blue sky through the canopy of tall eucalyptus trees.
 Sometimes, there would be a breeze in the tops of the trees, creating a symphony.
 Sometimes, puffs of clouds wafted by.
 I would stay there in this little portion of heaven until I sensed it was time for dinner and I needed to be home.

 Back then, I didn’t have an iPhone or a camera, and even if I had taken a photo of those pebbles by the creek and the sky through the trees, it would never be the same as the imprint in my memory.
 The shapes of the clay pillars, the colors of each lovely pebble, the balmy fragrance of the bush, the symphony in the breeze, and the cool, fresh water in the creek.
-Yes, I remember fondly my afternoons in the bush in the long, hot Australian summers.
+I remember fondly my afternoons in the bush in the long, hot Australian summers.

 I would hope that children nowadays would be able to have times like this to relax, let go, and experience the wonder of nature.
 I feel so lucky to have had the bushland behind my yard where I could explore, sometimes by myself and sometimes with friends or my brother.
-It helped to save me when most of the time in my house it was not good.
+It helped to save me when most of the time in my house it was stressful.

 Gail Mae